sandialabs/LoQS/docs/tutorials/daskparallelism.md

 ## Parallelizing More Programs

 Often we have more than one program we want to run, e.g. logical characterization protocols like LoGST.
 We could just submit every shot for every program as a separate task to complete, but we've already seen above that batching calculations leads to some non-trivial improvements in parallel efficiency.
-The problem is that different programs may have different lengths, so simply batching over all shots will likely lead to load balancing problems.
+The problem is that different programs may have different lengths, so simply batching over all num_shots will likely lead to load balancing problems.

-Instead, we can imagine creating batches over some section of shots for *all* programs.
+Instead, we can imagine creating batches over some section of num_shots for *all* programs.
 This can be annoying to set up, so we provide a handy utility to do this in `loqs.tools.dasktools`.
 We also borrow from the LoGST tutorial for the example workload.

 ```{code-cell} ipython3
 ---